owenstranathan/owenstranathan.github.io/_posts/2017-08-30-Building-a-MediaPlayer-for-Android-I.markdown

 Ok back to bid-nis.
 So you get these widgets for free from the API, that's the point of an API it elevates your work flow and thinking up a level of abstraction.
-So the layout is composed of these two widgets and you express your desire to used a widget in a layout through xml.
+So the layout is composed of these widgets and you express your desire to used a widget in a layout through xml.

 Lets just look at an example that corresponds to the picture we made.

 {% highlight xml %}

 <LinearLayout
     xmlns:android="http://schemas.android.com/apk/res/android"
+    android:orientation="vertical"
-    android:orientation="vertical" android:layout_width="match_parent"
+    android:layout_width="match_parent"
     android:layout_height="match_parent">
     android:orientation="vertical">